Rider Profile

 In 2019 he jumped to the WorldTour, riding for his first two seasons at the top tier with UAE Team Emirates.
 In his first WorldTour event that season, he won stage 5 of the Santos Tour Down Under.
 He went on to score 10 top 10s, including a second and third on a pair of stages at the Amgen Tour of California.
 Three of his top 10s were on stages at the Tour de France.

 The next season he won his first Grand Tour stage, sprinting to the stage 15 victory at the Vuelta a España.
-Earlier in the season he won the points classification at the Tour Down Under and was the second-placed sprinter at Tour de Pologne and BinckBank Tour.
+Earlier in the season he won the points classification at the Tour Down Under and was the second-placed sprinter at the Tour de Pologne and BinckBank Tour.

 Philipsen moved to Alpecin-Deceuninck in 2021, where he notched eight victories, two in the Vuelta, and another 12 podiums, half of those in the Tour de France.
 He also took four consecutive one-day race victories in September, including Eschborn-Frankfurt.
 The 2022 season was more of the same, with nine victories and 14 podiums, his biggest victory coming on the Champs Élysées at the Tour de France.

-With four wins in the Tour de France in 2023 and a green jersey title, Philipsen amassed a total of 19 wins throughout the season, and solidified his name as one of the best sprinters in the world.
+With four wins in the Tour de France in 2023 and a green jersey title, Philipsen amassed a total of 19 wins throughout the season and solidified his name as one of the best sprinters in the world.
 In the last 17 Tour de France sprint stages to date, he had finished in the top three 16 times.

 Top results